10m+

 What is the First Homes scheme and how does it work?

-One of these is the First Homes scheme, which is a new scheme coming soon that gives you a discount on new builds.
-We give you the run down.
+One of these is the First Homes scheme, which is a scheme that gives you a discount on new builds.
+We give you the rundown.

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.